instruct-rb/instruct/README.md

       some_safe_content.prompt_safe %>.

-      By default generated LLM responses as <%= gen %> or #{ gen } will be added to the transcript as unsafe.
+      By default generated LLM responses as <%= gen %> or #{ gen } will be added to the prompt as unsafe.
 To add it as safe we cannot use the ERB method, we instead need to call .prompt_safe on the completion befored appending it.
     ERB